Deepthish07/ccex4/README.md

 # What is this repository?
-  This is a College practical experiment in the laboratory , this is a demo experiment.
+  Hi This is Deepthish , Motivated Data Science Student from Sona College of engineering and technology This is a College practical experiment in the laboratory , this is a demo experiment.
 ## Personal Information
   - Who is this? -> Deepthish
   - Where to contact? -> deepthishraj@gmail.com